Get insider access

 Conclusion

 LG makes monitors for both office use and gaming, and they're available in a wide range of sizes and shapes.
-Their UltraGear models usually offer great gaming performance with outstanding motion handling, even better than most other companies, and they also have a few 4k gaming monitors.
-On the downside, LG's options have limited ergonomics and rarely offer swivel adjustments; if that isn't an issue, you'll be happy with most of their monitors.
+Their UltraGear models usually offer great gaming performance with great motion handling, and they also have 4k gaming monitors.
+On the downside, LG's options tend to have limited ergonomics and normally don't offer swivel adjustments, making them hard to adjust.

 Test Results